confio/poe-contracts/packages/tg4/README.md

   by `AddHook`.

 Only the `admin` may execute any of these function.
-Thus, by omitting an `admin`, we end up with a similar functionality ad `cw3-fixed-multisig`.
+Thus, by omitting an `admin`, we end up with a similar functionality than `cw3-fixed-multisig`.
 If we include one, it may often be desired to be a `tg3` contract that uses this group contract as a group.
 This leads to a bit of chicken-and-egg problem, but we cover how to instantiate that in